alejandrommingo/QSub/README.md

 ## Contributing

-We welcome contributions to the QSub Library!
+We welcome contributions to the QLang Library!
 If you have suggestions for improvements or bug reports, please open an issue or submit a pull request.

 ## License